kalsangzero/notic/README.md

-Welcome to notic!
+Welcome to Notic

-Create Bookmarks on  videos wth timestamps.
+Create bookmarks on  videos wth timestamps.
 Take notes and watch them.
 Ever wished to know the exact time where a Professor in video lecture told students about a specific topic?
 Notic allows you to bookmark Timestamps across the Video with a single tap and easily take notes on the side and save it for future reference.
 You can revisit videos timestamp again.
 You will never miss a particular topic taught bookmarked Video with notic.
-Notic is easy Video Bookmarking.
+Notic is easy Video bookmarking.
 Enjoy notic!